davidwrede/chef-web-docs-1/step_resource/step_resource_dsc_script_code.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag resource_dsc_script_code

-|windows powershell_dsc_short| data can be specified directly in a recipe:
+DSC data can be specified directly in a recipe:

 .. code-block:: ruby